Camille Desmoulins: Political career, Le Vieux Cordelier, and downfall

 Let imbeciles and rascals call me moderate, if they want.
 I am certainly not ashamed not to be more outraged than M. Brutus; yet this is what Brutus wrote: You would do better, my dear Cicero, to put more effort into cutting short the civil wars than in losing your temper and pursuing your personal resentments against the vanquished."Desmoulins also argued fervently in favor of renewed freedom of the press, stating that "if freedom of the press existed in a country where the most absolute despotism unites all powers in a single hand, it alone would suffice to act as a counterweight."
 He criticized the extreme repression of freedom of the press in revolutionary France:What journalist in France would dare point out the errors of our committees, our generals, the Jacobins, the ministers, or the Commune the way the opposition does to those of the British ministry?
 Am I, a Frenchman, I, Camille Desmoulins, not as free as an English journalist?
 The very idea makes me indignant.
 Let no one tell me that we are in a revolution and that freedom of the press must be suspended during a revolution.
 Isn’t England, isn’t all of Europe, also in a state of revolution?
 Are the principles of freedom of the press less sacred in Paris than in London? [...]
 Can it be that when on one side servitude and venality hold the pen, and on the other freedom and virtue, that there is the least danger that the people, the judge of this combat, could pass to the side of slavery?
 To even fear such a thing is to insult human reason!
 Can reason fear a duel with stupidity?
-I repeat: Only counter-revolutionaries, only traitors, only Pitt, could have an interest in prohibiting unlimited freedom of the press in France; freedom and truth can never fear the pen of servitude and lies.In his fourth number, Desmoulins addressed Robespierre directly: "O! my dear Robespierre!
+I repeat: Only counter-revolutionaries, only traitors, only Pitt, could have an interest in prohibiting unlimited freedom of the press in France; freedom and truth can never fear the pen of servitude and lies.
+In his fourth number, Desmoulins addressed Robespierre directly: "O! my dear Robespierre! ...
 O my old school friend! you whose eloquent words posterity will reread!
-Remember the lessons of history of philosophy: that love is stronger, more enduring than fear; that admiration and religion were born of generosity; that acts of clemency are the ladder of pride, as was said by Tertullien, by which members of the Committee of Public Safety have risen to the skies; men never climb thither on stairs of blood."
+Remember the lessons of history of philosophy: that love is stronger, more enduring than fear; that admiration and religion were born of generosity; that acts of clemency are the ladder of myth, as was said by Tertullien, by which members of the Committee of Public Safety have risen to the skies; men never climb thither on stairs of blood."